If Clostridium tetani spores are deposited in a wound, the neurotoxin interferes with nerves that control muscle

 In many countries, the average doctor may never see a patient with tetanus.
 This is because the tetanus vaccine is part of childhood immunization and the infection has become rare.
-In the United States in 2009, for example, there were only 19 reported cases of tetanus.
+In the U.S. in 2009, for example, there were only 19 reported cases of tetanus.

 The earlier a patient is diagnosed with tetanus, the more effective the treatment will be.
 A patient with muscle spasms and stiffness who has recently had a wound or cut is usually diagnosed quickly.

 Diagnosis may take longer with patients who inject drugs because they often have other medical conditions.
 They made need a blood test for confirmation.